Operation Claymore: Background

-After an inauspicious start, the first large-scale commando raid was to be on the Lofoten Islands just off the Norwegian coast, inside the Arctic Circle, about 900 mi from Britain.
+The idea for the raid was suggested to the Prime Minister by Hugh Dalton, the Minister of Economic Warfare, on 14 January 1941.
+The brief memo read, "I write to you about a project in Norway ... suggesting a surprise attack ... to land small parties to destroy herring and cod liver oil plants ... to destroy enemy ships in harbour ... to dispose of any small isolated German garrisons ... and to kidnap Quislings, who are hated by the local population .... " Winston Churchill liked the idea and recommended it to Admiral Keyes.
+So after an inauspicious start, the first large-scale commando raid was to be on the Lofoten Islands just off the Norwegian coast, inside the Arctic Circle, about 900 mi from Britain.
 Once at the islands, the raiders would be landed at four small ports to destroy fish oil-producing factories.
 All the oil produced was being shipped to Germany, which extracted the glycerine, a vital ingredient in the manufacture of high explosives.
 The commandos would be transported to the islands aboard two new infantry landing ships, escorted by four and one L-class destroyer of the 6th Destroyer Flotilla.